planetruby/gems/2020/01-local-time.md

 ## `local_time` to the rescue

-You may be tempted to throw up your hands and turn off caching or switch the view back to printing out unfriendly UTC formatted time.
+You may be tempted to throw up your hands and turn off caching or switch the view back to printing out unfriendly Coordinated Universal Time (or UTC) formatted time.
 But don't fret!
 There is a better solution from our friends at Basecamp.

 The `local_time` gem is a small tool to solve this exact problem for Rails apps.